-Partner Institutions: Université Louis Lumière (Lyon II), Lyon Sciences-Politique
+Partner: Université Louis Lumière (Lyon II), Lyon Sciences-Politique (IEP)

 Université Lumière (Lyon II) offers a full range of courses in the social sciences and humanities.
 Sciences Po Lyon (also known as IEP de Lyon), which is a school of government and public affairs, is particularly renowned for area studies, notably European, Middle Eastern, East Asian and African studies.
 It has offerings in political science (with a full program in public policy), history, economics, law and international relations.
 It also offers classes in communication and sociology.
 Science Po Lyon issues a special diploma at the end of a full year of study and a certificate at the end of the semester.
 With advance notice, students may also take courses at Lyon I, where all sciences are offered.
 Upon request students can also take classes at Ecole Normale Supérieure de Lyon (Humanities and Sciences), Ecole Centrale (Engineering), and Conservatoire National Supérieur de Musique et de Danse (Music and Dance).

 Students enroll in a mandatory orientation course prior to the beginning of classes; this cours de pré-rentrée universitaire (pre-semester intensive language course) is referred to as PRUNE.
 In addition, students take four to six university courses at Lyon II and/or the IEP, for a total of 27-28 (fall) or 26-27 (spring) European Credit Transfer and Accumulation System (ECTS) credits.
 Tutors are available throughout the year to help students improve their writing or prepare for oral presentations.